sitegeist/Sitegeist.Noderobis/README.md

 ### Specification refinement

 The create commands will call an interactive refinement process after the initial specification is created.
-This will allo to specify additional properties, mixins etc. as it would be very tedious to put all this into a single cli-call.
+This will allow to specify additional properties, mixins etc. as it would be very tedious to put all this into a single cli-call.

 ```
 Vendor.Example:Document.Article